snoyberg/posa-chapter/warp.md

 The composability of the conduit package makes this an easy and efficient operation.

 ![Middlewares](https://raw.github.com/snoyberg/posa-chapter/master/middleware.png)

+Elaborating on the gzip middleware example,
+Conduit allows us to create a middleware which runs in a nearly optimal manner.
+The original `Source` provided by the application is connected to the `gzip` `Conduit`.
+As each new chunk of data is produced by the initial `Source`, it is fed into the `zlib` library, filling up a buffer with compressed bytes.
+When that buffer is filled, it is emitted, either to another middleware, or to Warp.
+Warp then takes this compressed buffer and sends it over the socket to the client.
+At this point, the buffer can either be reused, or its memory freed.
+In this way, we have optimal memory usage, do not produce any extra data in the case of network failure, and lessen the garbage collection burden for the runtime.

 Conduit itself is a large topic, and therefore will not be covered in more depth.
 Suffice it to say for now that conduit's usage in Warp is a contributing factor to its high performance.